Positive-Future/positive-future.github.io/content/en/pages/index.md

 ---
 title: Positive Future
-subtitle: Stimulating the imagination and promoting a desirable and liveable future!
+subtitle: Stimulating the imagination and promoting a desirable and livable future!
 theme: Work in 2100

 ---